mondolmislam/design-principles/src/facade/question03/README.md

-Imagine you ar working on a large e-commerce application which has a complex order processing system.
-The system involves multiple subsystems including inventory management, shipping, payment processing, and order tracking.
-How can you simplify the interaction between these subsystems and provide a simple interface to the client code?
+Suppose you are working on a project that involves interacting with an external API to retrieve weather data for a location.
+The API requires a complex authentication process and the data retrieval involves multiple steps.
+How can you simplify the interactions with the API and provide a simple interface to the client code?